 An individual is considered an alumnus once s/he has completed all degree requirements and upon the confirmed conferral of his/her degree.
 Alumni who wish to enroll in courses at Thunderbird as non-degree-seeking students or to participate in a Winterim receive a 30% discount on tuition.
-The discount only applies to courses that are not used to earn a second degree or certificate.
+The discount only applies to courses that are not used to earn a second degree or certificate, and only in in Fall 2014 or Spring 2015.
 If the individual decides to apply the course(s) toward a second degree, the student will be responsible for the full cost of the course at the time the individual enrolled in the course as a non-degree-seeking student.